sparker888/sparker888-archive/README.md

 I'm a 🚀 Space, 🐬 Sea and 🚗 Car Geek.
 I'm passionate about 📸 photography and 🖥️ website design and development.

-*🚧 As of September 16, 2021 I'm currently building my personal bio site. 🚧*
+*🚧 NOTE: As of September 23, 2021 this site is still under construction. 🚧*

 This is the README.md for my site that also serves as a Gatsby 3.x starter repository bringing together the magic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/).
 The project uses a core set of modern [Gatsby plugins](https://www.gatsbyjs.com/plugins) as listed below.
 I'm also experimenting with [Simple React lightbox](https://simple-react-lightbox.dev/).